 Transferring Automobiles, Mobiles Homes, Trailers and Boats by Affidavit

-In addition to the Affidavit of Small Succession discussed above, and if the succession will not go through the normal probate process, you could transfer automobies, cars, trailers (including trailers that haul boats) and any other vehicle registered with the Louisiana Department of Motor Vehicles.
+In addition to the Affidavit of Small Succession discussed above, and if the succession will not go through the normal probate process, you could transfer mobile homes, automobies, cars, trailers (including trailers that haul boats) and any other vehicle registered with the Louisiana Department of Motor Vehicles.
 This form issued by the Louisiana DMV is meant to transfer the title of the vehicle from the name of the decedent into the names of the decedent’s heirs.
 All heirs must sign and it must be signed before a Notary Public.
 Here is the form: Louisiana Department of Public Safety and Corrections Office of Motor Vehicles Affidavit of Heirship

 Because it is likely that not all heirs will want to jointly own the vehicles, the heirs can donate their share of the vehicle to other heirs.
 Use this DMV form to donate: Act of Donation of a Movable

 Should you wish to sell the vehicle to someone, use this generic DMV form as the Bill of Sale: Bill of Sale

 These forms are presented to the DMV to transfer title on vehicles without liens on them.

 A similar form can be used for boats through the Louisiana Department of Wildlife and Fisheries.
 Use this form for boats: Louisiana Department of Wildlife & Fisheries Boat Title and Registration Affidavit for Transfer of Decedent’s Boat

 Heirs can also transfer their share in the boat to other heirs by using this form (instead of an Act of Donation) and use only $1 as the transfer amount.
 This form would be given to the Wildlife and Fisheries to title the boat in the name of one person: Bill of Sale of Boat/Motor